johandoley/Mcdonald-Project-2/README.md

-# Mcdonald-Project-2
-Analysis of McDonald's Customer Data
+# Mcdonald-Project-2:Analysis of McDonald's Customer Data
 To analyze customer feedback data from McDonald's using various statistical and machine learning techniques